anvarashurov/thefacebook/README.md

     - It's hard to stop.
 Facebook has many awesome features!

 + Future for me:
     - Personally, sky's the lim...
-Haha.
 When I am not watching high quality Premier League matches or listening to Le'Professeur's philosophy on human value and trust, I would love to explore the behind the scenes of a modern search engine.
 Specifically, how data is crawled, stored, fetched, indexed, optimized, and so on.
 I do have high level understanding of how things are managed but nothing is more valuable than getting the practical knowledge obtained through gettings hands dirty.
 To me, that is the short term record to hit and building thefacebook has slightly increased my chances of understanding more complex concepts...

-<h2> Thanks for stopping! </h2>
+## Thanks for stopping!

 <p> I would love to hear your feedback: anvarashurov717 AT GoogleMail </p>